michalpokusa/django-extended-makemessages/README.md

 You can use the `--no-flags` option to remove all or the `--no-flag` option to remove specific flags from the output files.

+### Checking for outdated `.po` files

+Using `--check` allows you to verify that all translations are properly extracted and included in the .po files.
+It works similarly to the `makemigrations --check`, but for translations.
+You could add this as a step in your CI/CD pipeline to verify that all .po files are up to date.

 ## 🧰 Usage

 ```